 - Develops & maintains I.A.M.C.A. media archives.

-- Organizes & hosts nation conventions / conferences.
+- Organizes & hosts national conventions / conferences.

 - Coordinates friends & partner collaborations, supporting local chapters & I.A.M.C.A.’s mission.